YossefElsawy/osticket-prereqs/README.md

 Make sure to tick the box for Internet Information Systems

-  Internet Information Systems > Application Development Features > [check] CGI  then
+  Internet Information Systems > Application Development Features > [check] CGI

 Internet Information Systems > Common HTTP Features > [check] HTTP Redirection and WebDAV Publishing

+Now to verify that this step is completed go onto the web browser and enter 127.0.0.1 and you should get to a webpage that says Internet Information Services
 </p>
 <br />